Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition: Methods

 \subsection{Critical probability distribution functions}

 In this section, we discuss the Probability Distribution Functions (PDFs) of critical systems and contrast them with those obtained from the Landau theory of critical phenomena.
 Even though the system of interest is quantum, the transition we are studying here occurs at finite temperature.
-Therefore, it can be described by an effective classical theory when focusing on large-scale properties \cite{sachdev:2011}.
+Therefore, it can be described by an effective classical theory when focusing on large system sizes and large-scale properties \cite{sachdev:2011}.
 We therefore focus on the PDF of classical critical systems.

-Assume that the microscopic system is described in terms of a complex field $\phi(\bm{r})$, which can be defined on a lattice or in the continuum.
+In the case of a classical system with U(1) symmetry, the microscopic configurations are described in terms of a complex field $\phi(\bm{r})$, which can be defined on a lattice or in the continuum.
 Its thermodynamics is described by a Hamiltonian $\mathcal H [\phi(\bm{r})]$ and the Boltzmann weight

 which gives the probability of a configuration of the microscopic field.
 We assume that a control parameter $u$ drives the transition at some critical value $\uc$.